IBM/kube101/workshop/Lab3/README.md

 	$kubectl describe <deployment>
 ```

-Endpoint rresource can be used to see all the service endpoints.
+Endpoint resource can be used to see all the service endpoints.
 ```
 	$kubectl get endpoints <service>
 ```